Ten Leaders Education Recommendations

 The closer you are to the bottom or top of your class, the more or less you pay.

-Sometime around the turn of the century, colleges began
+Sometime early in the 21st century, colleges began

 possibility of it being paid back.

 Bad debts often run over 50% but whatever they get is found money as before it

 was a grant which is a gift!
 Top

 humans took a turn from the path of our natural evolution.
 Maybe it is

 only now that we are coming to see this alternate route.
 As I see it, we

 living beings started out on a journey of evolving toward a more and more